 - Upon transmission of your application, you will have a chance to review any possible changes made to your course coding.
 Should you have an unexpected deficiency, or a course not included in your BCPM GPA that you feel should be, you may submit a Course Appeal.

-- Appeals must be submitted within 7 days of the initial email notifying applicants that their application has been transmitted to schools.
+- Appeals must be submitted within 7 business days of the initial email notifying applicants that their application has been transmitted to schools.

 - You can submit an appeal here.